arzyu/capacitor-sync-version/README.md

 ## Usage

-The simplest way to use capacitor-sync-version is executing it in the [capacitor hooks](https://capacitorjs.com/docs/cli/hooks).
+The simplest way to use capacitor-sync-version is running it in the [capacitor hooks](https://capacitorjs.com/docs/cli/hooks).

 Just adding the following script to `package.json`: